 Unlike Grammarly, you can further specify what category of fiction writing to check against; romance, mystery/suspense, movie script, young adult, fantasy, short story or science fiction (Sci-Fi), your choice.

 If you’ve waited long to find one of the best Grammarly alternatives for WordPress, JetPack might be for you.
 The online editing tool for WordPress is actually a portion of a larger WordPress tool incorporating WordPress themes, security, site traffic, and site ranking.

 Like Grammarly, JetPack will help you catch spelling, punctuation and grammar issues in your WordPress drafts.
 It uses color codes to highlight problematic areas as follows:

 Clicking on the colored line pops up an explanation of what you can choose to do next to dapper your post.
 You do not have to leave your WordPress writing pad to proofread the post on another grammar and spell checker.

 Simply write down your post and then hit the ABC button in the JetPack menu ribbon to kickstart your editing session.

 Expect it to help you detect bias language, wordiness/jargon, double negatives, redundancies, passive voice, adverbs overuse, clichés, and hidden verbs.
-You get to choose what to check for from a drop-down menu of grammar issues.
+You get to choose what to check for from a drop-down menu of grammatical mistakes.